-The coronavirus has put pressures on getting some items of PPE including respiratory protective equipment (RPE).
+The pandemic has put pressures on getting some items of PPE including respiratory protective equipment (RPE).
 However, workers must still be protected from work hazards.

 If you don’t normally use RPE such as respirators (these use special filters to protect the wearer), you will not need them because of coronavirus.
 We have separate advice on using face coverings and face masks during the pandemic.

-If you can’t get your normal supplies of RPE
+If you can’t get your normal supplies of PPE

-If you are unable to get RPE through your normal supplier, you could:
+If you are unable to get PPE through your normal supplier, you could: